 By submitting a request, applicants are consenting to their information being shared with members of the Mitigating Circumstances Panel.
 Furthermore, where circumstances are likely to be on-going in nature (and have not been declared as a disability previously) shared with the University’s Student Support Services, please be assured that all information is kept securely and will in no way reflect negatively on a student’s application.

-The University's Mitigating Circumstances Panel is made up of the Head of Recruitment, Admissions Manager, Dean or Deputy Dean of School, and representation from Student Support Services, when necessary.
+The University's Mitigating Circumstances Panel is made up of the Associate Director Admissions and Applicant Engagement, Head of Admissions, Dean or Deputy Dean of School, and representation from Student Support Services, when necessary.

 The University's Appeals procedure for applicants can be found in our Admissions Policy along with the full details of our policy on Mitigating Circumstances (section 13).